tiziano88/elm-protobuf-slides/slides.md

 ## protoc-gen-elm

 -   Written in Go.
+-   Generates Elm code.
--   No runtime dependencies.
+-   Generated code has no runtime dependencies.
-    -   Not runtime library (though it may change).
+    -   No runtime library (though it may change in the future).

 --

-## Primitive Types
+## Primitive types

 -   `{double,float}` → `Float`
 -   `{int,uint,sint,fixed}{32,64}` → `Int`
 -   `bool` → `Bool`
 -   `string` → `String`

+-   Zero value by default (in proto3):

+    -   numeric: `0` / `0.0`
+    -   string: `""`
+    -   bool: `false`
+    -   message field: absent
+    -   repeated field: empty list
+    -   enum field: default enum value

+-   If a field is not explicitly set, it is the same as its default value, and it may be skipped during serialisation.

 --

-## Enum Types
+## Enum types

 -   Must start with zero value (default).
--   Converted to new Elm type.
+-   Converted to new Elm type (sum type).

 ```protobuf
 enum Colour {
   COLOUR_UNSPECIFIED = 0;
   RED = 1;
   GREEN = 2;
   BLUE = 3;
   BLACK = 99;
 }
 ```